-What can we learn about how human body cells work by studying cities, and how might we rethink the future of cities by studying cells?
+What can we learn about how the human cell by studying complex urban systems, and how might we rethink the future of cities by studying cells?

-In 2016, the WbML began a major collaboration with the USC Bridge Institute at the Michelson Center for Convergent Bioscience in USC’s Dornsife College of Letters, Arts and Sciences, with additional support from Havas XVIII, to create a “virtual cell” as a city.
-The goal is to use story and world building to present scientific detail in ways that are engaging and approachable for both laymen and experts.
-By creating a virtual Cell as a City, based on the structure and function of a pancreatic beta cell, we will allow people to explore a rich biochemical world while engaging concepts, pathways, and implications, all backed by scientific rigor.
-Using our immersive storytelling experience, scientists will more clearly understand the interconnections between cellular systems by virtually “entering” the cell and seeing the systems surrounding them.
-Our goal is to simulate and highlight the changes in those systems due to drugs and other treatments.
+In early 2017, the WbML began a major collaboration with the USC Bridge Institute at the Michelson Center for Convergent Bioscience in USC’s Dornsife College of Letters, Arts and Sciences, with additional support from Havas XVIII, to create a fully experiential virtual world in a single cell, using metaphors of the complex systems of a city.
+The goal is to use storytelling and world building to present scientific detail in ways that are engaging and approachable for both laymen and experts.
+By creating a virtual Cell as a City, based on the structure and function of a pancreatic beta cell, we will allow people to explore a rich biochemical world while engaging concepts, pathways, and implications through narrative, all backed by scientific rigor.

 Bridge Institute Team